fiedl/hole-ice-study/README.md

 ## Usage

+*This section shows the usage instructions in the context of the original study.
+For an updated interface and usage with current icetray, see https://github.com/fiedl/hole-ice-scripts.*

 This code has been tested against [icecube-simulation V05-00-07](http://code.icecube.wisc.edu/svn/meta-projects/simulation/releases/V05-00-07/).
 Until the hole-ice code has been merged into the [main clsim repository](https://github.com/claudiok/clsim), a [patched version of clsim](https://github.com/fiedl/clsim) is required.
 See section [Installation](#installation) on this page.

 ### How to activate hole-ice simulation